Retro Graphics Engine¶

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 | //inside an activity public RenderThread renderThread; public DrawView drawView; @Override protected void onCreate(Bundle savedInstanceState) { super.onCreate(savedInstanceState); setContentView(R.layout.activity_layout); drawView = findViewById(R.id.graphics); // use the default render thread from the engine renderThread = new RenderThread(drawView); } |

-class provided by Retro Graphics Engine.
+We're using the default RenderThread class provided by Retro Graphics Engine.

 You can extend this class and provide your own implementation with that approach.